 Doing online research based on the phone model you can also get the supported features.
 Here is the list of phones that support the feature.

 Non-LTE phone to VolLTE conversion Android and iPhone:

 Chances that phone has not this calling feature although 4G data is supported.
 In this case, there are apps, that can be installed and the phone will start supporting the new calling feature.
 Indian mobile operator Jio has the option to convert the LTE to VoLte by installing the Jio4GVoice from google play store and for iPhones iTunes.
 There are other apps as well in the store for supporting a new feature.
 Depends on the handset, you can install the required app.

 Following are the steps for conversion for Jio:

 Download and install Jio4GVoice on the phone.

 Open the app and give the required permissions and verify the Jio phone number.
-Before doing the verification that you have Jio sim card inserted in sim slot with supports LTE.
+Before doing the verification that you have a Jio sim card inserted in the sim slot with supports LTE.

 It is not just the phone, you might have a feature with Jio, but when changing the sim card, you will not have calls over the internet.
 The reason is that the mobile operator does not support VoLTE.

 As in the start, we discussed that VoLTE should be supported both in the phone and in the mobile core network.
 GSMA Spec defines all interfaces, protocols, and network nodes for voice service over the LTE network.
 On the phone side, new stacks for IP calls pushed.
 On the network side along with EPC, IMS is the newer network for voice over LTE.
 IMS brings new nodes and new network protocols.